khushaalll/Connectify/README.md

     ```

 2. Enter your chat name.
 To send a private message: /msg <client_id> <message>
-To send a broadcast message: <message>
+To send a broadcast message:  Just type the message

 ## Example Usage